 And last year, freshman Rep. Allen West (R-Fla.) wrote a letter to Majority Leader Eric Cantor (R-Va), asking how Congress could act on vital issues when, “among other things, we start off being in session only ten days the entire month of January?”

 Fortunately, there is a solution to Sen. Reid’s and Rep. West’s frustration.
 They can embrace the “Make Members Come to Work” proposal in No Labels’ twelve point Make Congress Work! action plan.
 Our proposal has three simple elements.

 One: Most Americans put in a five-day workweek.
 So should Congress.

-- Three Weeks in DC, One Week in the Home State or District: Instead of quick in-and- out trips home for fundraisers or hastily scheduled constituent events, members should have a full week available for working at home with constituents.
-They should spend the other three weeks in Washington, DC.
+Two: Congress should spend three weeks in DC, and one week in their home state or district in any given month.
+This would give them more focused time to legislate.
+And instead of quick in-and- out trips home for fundraisers or hastily scheduled events, members would have a full week available for working at home with constituents.

-- Coordinated Schedules: A law can't pass unless it gets through both the House and Senate.
-If they have different schedules, as they do now, it is harder to get anything done.
-The leaders of both chambers should work to ensure their members are in Washington during the same weeks.
+Three: Because no law can pass unless it gets through both the House and Senate, the leaders of both chambers should work to ensure their members are in Washington during the same weeks.

 This isn’t a lot to ask of our representatives.
 Ensuring that members of Congress spend more time legislating and less time fundraising should be a shared goal of citizens across the political spectrum.
 Congress has a job to do.
 It's time for them to do it.